Sample Answer

 By the end of this session, you will be able to:

-- Propose recommendations for addressing problems based on an understanding of corporate social responsibility (CSR) and a biblical worldview.
+• Propose recommendations for addressing problems based on understanding corporate social responsibility (CSR) and a biblical worldview.

-- Develop a guide for facilitating the discussion and analysis of an ethical case study based on ethical theory, a biblical worldview, and the application of a values-aligned leadership decision-making model.
+• Develop a guide for facilitating the discussion and analysis of an ethical case study based on ethical theory, a biblical worldview and applying a values-aligned leadership decision-making model.

 Reading and Viewing Assignments